 The answers to those questions depend on a few things, such as the position in which you sleep.
 If you’re a side sleeper, you probably need a softer mattress to contour to your body’s curves.
 If you’re a stomach sleeper, you likely want a firm mattress that won’t suffocate you by letting you sink into the mattress.
 Finally, if you’re a back sleeper, you probably want something in the middle ground to support your lower back but that won’t hurt your posture and neck.
-Ready to get started?
-Here are some of the top brands offering organic mattresses:

-- The 5 best mattresses for side-sleepers who need support
+- The 7 best mattresses for side sleepers who need support

 - Improve your slumber with the best memory foam mattress toppers for your bed